 Electroencephalographs showing the raw unfiltered EEG signal are called clinical EEGs and are often used in hospital settings by neurologists to evaluate epilepsy or determine if there is serious brain pathology, such as a tumor.
 In these applications, the raw EEG tracings from multiple recording sites over the scalp are visually examined by a neurologist for abnormal sharp waveforms or spikes and waves appearing in the tracings from one or more electrodes that might indicate an underlying brain disorder.
-The EEG is used only for testing in most hospital settings and neurologists are primarily interested in wave morphology (i.e., shape).
+The EEG is used only for assessment in most hospital settings and neurologists are primarily interested in wave morphology (i.e., shape).
 Certain abnormalities in wave morphology may be indicative of an underlying problem such as a seizure focus in epilepsy, migraine, or a brain tumor, for example.
 Clinical EEGs are also sometimes used in hospital settings to evaluate altered states of consciousness, including anesthesia, coma, and brain death.

 It is well established that the speed of the EEG waveform (brainwaves), measured as the number of times per second that the wave goes from one peak to the next (i.e., cycles per second or Hertz or Hz), reflects the degree of activation of the area of the brain under the electrode.
 Slower or lower frequency brainwaves (fewer cycles per second) such as Delta (1-4 Hz), Theta (4-8 Hz) or Alpha (8-12 Hz) brainwaves indicate lowered blood flow (reduced perfusion) and fuel use (glucose uptake) in that part of the brain.
 Faster brainwaves such as Beta waves (>12 Hz) shows increased brain activity.
-These types of brain electrical activity also reflect the level of arousal of the person: Delta activity accompanies deep sleep, Theta activity accompanies states of drowsiness and deep relaxation, Alpha is asociated with relaxed but awake states, lower Beta (13-16) is associated with relaxed but attentive focus, middle Beta (15-20 Hz) with an engaged or active stae of mind, and higher Beta (>22 Hz) with an excited, hypervigilant, or urgent/emergency state of mind.
+These types of brain electrical activity also reflect the level of arousal of the person: Delta activity accompanies deep sleep, Theta activity accompanies states of drowsiness and deep relaxation, Alpha is associated with relaxed but awake states, lower Beta (13-16) is associated with relaxed but attentive focus, middle Beta (15-20 Hz) with an engaged or active state of mind, and higher Beta (>22 Hz) with an excited, hypervigilant, or urgent/emergency state of mind.

 In the EEG of healthy adults in a relaxed waking state, the activity consists mainly of alpha waves in the 8-12 Hz frequency range and some faster beta waves in the 13-30 Hz frequency range with relatively few theta waves in the 4-8 Hz frequency range and almost no visible delta waves in the 0.5-4 Hz frequency range.

-Sometimes intermittent and paroxysmal waveforms that appear epileptiform in nature are seen in the EEG of individuals who do not have seizure symptoms and, certainly such abnormal EEG can be quite common in the EEG of children and adults with neuropsychiatric disorders such as ADHD, autistic-spectrum disorders, bipolar disorders, and psychoses.
+Sometimes intermittent and paroxysmal waveforms that appear epileptiform in nature are seen in the EEG of individuals who do not have seizure symptoms and, certainly such abnormal EEG can be quite common (>15-20%) in the EEG of children and adults with neuropsychiatric disorders such as ADHD, autistic-spectrum disorders, bipolar disorders, and psychoses.
 Such paroxysmal activity can give rise to temporary impaired consciousness, automatisms, affective changes, confusion, amnesia, fear, or schizophreniform disorder symptoms.
-When seen in the temporal lobes, such epiletiform activity can manifest in sudden anxiety and fear or deep despair.
-From the frontal lobes, such EEG abnormalities may be associated with impulsive or bizarre behaviours.
+When seen in the temporal lobes, such epileptiform activity can manifest in sudden anxiety and fear or deep despair.
+From the frontal lobes, such EEG abnormalities may be associated with impulsive or bizarre behaviors.

 In the last three decades or so, a more advanced form of EEG has been developed to give us another way of looking at the EEG data recorded from multiple locations over the scalp, Called "quantitative electroencephalography" (QEEG), this advanced EEG method first digitizes the raw EEG signal and then applies highly sophisticated Fourier Transform or Wavelet quantitative signal analysis to the digitized electroencephalogram to estimate the frequency spectrum of the EEG and produce topological representations of the distribution (brain maps) of various derived spectral components such as absolute and relative EEG power, power asymmetry, coherence, phase, and peak alpha frequency.
 These quantitative features of an individual's EEG may also be compared to a reference database for deviation from statistical normality.

 In this way, we are able to use highly sophisticated mathematical and statistical techniques to analyze the complex background EEG activity of the cortex and reveal patterns invisible to the naked eye and make multiple comparisons between individuals and normative or selected reference databases.
-The resulting patterns of dedviation from norms can be shown in the form of topographs.
+The resulting patterns of deviation from norms can be shown in the form of topographs.

-The illustration below, shows the raw EEG data as recorded from 19 scalp locations over the brain cortex and an example of how these data might look after the computer analyzes the EEG and converts the raw data into a topographical brain map showing the distribution over the cortex of different relative amplitudes of selected EEG frequency bands in different colours from black for the lowest amplitude to white for the highest.
+The illustration below, shows the raw EEG data as recorded from 19 scalp locations over the brain cortex and an example of how these data might look after the computer analyzes the EEG and converts the raw data into a topographical brain map showing the distribution over the cortex of different relative amplitudes of selected EEG frequency bands in different colors from black for the lowest amplitude to white for the highest.